eTown Hall Meetings Archive

 By definition, general revenue is available to fund public programs.

 If the operating budget increase of roughly $50million is due to changes in presentation, such as whether it's a capital budget or operating budget item, has the capital budget been adjusted for these amounts?

 The City is transitioning its presentation format to one that focuses on program and service accountability.
 As these changes take place, necessary adjustments are being made.

 Before finalizing the budget, are you willing to ask residents to choose between a) building the Waterfront Walkway or b) building more sidewalks in established neighbourhoods?

 Over the summer, a series of open houses were held about expanding the Waterfront Walkway and significant support from residents was registered for this multi-year project.
-Council has given direction for staff to begin work on expanding the walkway starting in 2018.
+Council has given direction for staff to begin work on expanding the walkway starting

 The City will begin investing $300,000 per year for five years starting in 2018 in pedestrian safety of which, sidewalks will be a major part.